reuk/wayverb/docs_source/context.md

 @murphy_hybrid_2008; @southern_room_2013; @vorlander_simulation_2009;
 @southern_spatial_2011].

+## Creative Arts Context

+The first commercial convolution reverb was released in 1999 [@sterne_space_2015].
+The convolution operation multiplies the spectra of two recorded sounds.
+If an anechoic or "dry" recording is convolved with the IR of a real location, the resulting convolved signal will sound as though the carrier signal was recorded directly in the IR's location.

+Convolution reverbs are extremely useful to musicians and sound designers due to their flexibility and sound quality.
+As long as an IR of a particular space with sufficient quality is available, *any* other signal can be made to sound as though it was recorded in that space.
+A music producer might use this technique to create a recording of an "orchestra" in which each instrument is recorded separately and convolved with the IR of a concert hall.
+Similarly, a foley artist could use convolution reverb to make studio-recorded effects sound more believable in the context of the environment on-screen.

+The main drawback of convolution reverbs is their dependency upon high-quality IR recordings.
+Although most tools come with a library of IRs, this library will not be comprehensive.
+In some circumstances (for example, when attempting to seamlessly combine foley effects with location recordings) a suitable pre-recorded IR will not be available.
+In these situations, the user has a few options.
+Firstly, a custom IR could be recorded.
+This will require specialist equipment, and access to the particular location.
+Secondly, the desired reverb could be approximated using an algorithmic reverb tool.
+Thirdly, the IR could be recreated using an acoustic simulator.
+The third approach seems like a sensible middle ground between the first two options.
+It should be faster than recording a custom IR, and will not require access to the modelled location (although a 3D virtual model would be necessary).
+Additionally, the simulated IR should match real-world behaviour more closely than an algorithmic reverb.

+Despite the obvious application of virtual acoustics to music and sound production, all of the software in +@tbl:software appears to be targeted at technical users with specialist knowledge in acoustics.
+For example, the i-Simpa homepage [@_i-simpa_2016] says:

+> It is a perfect tool for experts (i.e. acousticians), for teachers and
+> students, as well as for researchers, in their projects (room acoustics,
+> urban acoustics, industrial spaces, acoustic courses...)

+The Olive Tree Lab "philosophy" page [@philosophy_otl_2016] describes a similar focus on technical users:

+> ...we hope to assist acousticians and engineers in predicting sound and noise
+> propagation more accurately, especially in the field of Noise Control.

+In the case of the "EASE" software, its name is an acronym standing for "Enhanced Acoustic Simulator for Engineers".

+A simulation tool for creative users should have different goals to a technical/engineering focused tool.
+A tool for acousticians is likely to prioritise accuracy, and the ability to produce and export statistics about the acoustics of the modelled space.
+However, a tool targeted at creative users should instead prioritise:

+- sound quality: Generated IRs should be suitable for use without any additional cleanup/editing.
+- intuitive controls: The interface should make it obvious how each parameter will affect the output.
+- simulation speed: Part of the creative process is experimentation, and users need to hear the effects of their experiments quickly in order to iterate to the desired sound.

+It seems that there is a clear need for an acoustic simulation tool which is targeted at musicians and sound designers.
+These users only require a very specific subset of the functionality provided by other simulators.
+That is, they only require the final IR result.
+Other features, such as the creation and export of statistics and visualisations, are not required.
+Therefore, such a tool could be reasonably streamlined, presenting a simple "import, configure, render" workflow and omitting additional analysis features.

 ## Project Aims

-The fundamental goals of the project are:
+The goal of the project is to build an acoustic simulation tool suitable for creative users.
+The development of this tool should prioritise the following
+goals:

 * **Plausibility**: Provide a way of generating physically plausible impulse responses of arbitrary enclosed spaces.
 * **Efficiency**: Ensure that the simulation is fast.
-Simulations times should be less than ten minutes in general, an certainly never more than an hour.
+Simulations times should be less than ten minutes in general, and certainly never more than an hour.
-* **Accessibility**: It should be possible for someone with no programming experience to generate IRs.
-It should also be possible for other programmers to extend and modify the project's code.
+* **Accessibility**: The program's controls should be intuitive, and it should be possible for someone with no programming or acoustics experience to generate IRs.

-The project is primarily designed to help musicians and sound designers, who require high-quality reverberation effects.
-These users also need fast iteration times between making parameter adjustments and hearing the results, so that the "right" sound can be created quickly.
-The solution must run on commodity hardware, as musicians are not expected to have access to dedicated compute clusters or server farms.

-The ideal simulation program would be capable of replicating, with perfect accuracy, any acoustic scenario.
+The ideal simulation program would be capable of replicating, with perfect accuracy, the real-world behaviour of any acoustic scenario.
 However, for the purposes of sound-design, this level of accuracy is not necessary.
 When creating a reverb, a sound designer's focus is generally on experimenting and developing the desired atmosphere, rather than on perfectly reconstructing a physical location.
-Therefore, simulation results should be believable first; for example, large, reflective rooms should have long reverb times, while small, damped rooms should have shorter reverb times.
-Another aspect of plausibility is overall
+Therefore, simulation results should be believable first;
-quality: if a generated IR contains obvious artefacts, it is by definition physically implausible, and of limited use to a sound designer.
-Finally, it is of utmost importance that parameters of the simulation behave intuitively, so that the designer can "dial-in" the correct settings.
-That is, the results of parameter changes must be plausible.
+for example, large, reflective rooms should have long reverb times, while small, damped rooms should have shorter reverb times.
+Long, tunnel-like rooms should have distinct echoes in the reverb tail, and cuboid-shaped rooms should exhibit resonant room modes at low frequencies.
+Another aspect of plausibility is overall quality: if a generated IR contains obvious artefacts, it is by definition physically implausible, and of limited use to a sound designer.
+For these reasons, plausibility is the primary goal of the project.

 Plausibility and efficiency are competing goals, which must be balanced.
 Extreme performance, allowing real-time usage,  has already been implemented in